jsakamoto/nupkg-selenium-webdriver-geckodriver/README.md

               +-- Release/
                   +-- geckodriver(.exe) (copy from above by build process)

- And package installer configure msbuild task such as .csproj to copy geckodriver(.exe) into output folder during build process.
+ And package installer configure MSBuild task such as .csproj to copy geckodriver(.exe) into the output folder during the build process.

 ## License